The Daytime Sky

 I stand and look under a limpid gray cloud, brighter and clearer for my sake!

-The clouds swiftly drew off like curtains, the clear appear’d, nature smiled again in her invigorated beauty.
-The sun shone out as it was dipping in the west, and with it the fairest, grandest, most wondrous rainbow I ever saw, all complete, very vivid at its earth-ends, spreading vast effusions of illuminated haze, violet, yellow, drab-green, in all directions overhead, through which the sun beam’d—an indescribable utterance of color and light, so gorgeous yet so soft, gladdening the sun and sky.
+After the perturb’d winds and the storms, the clouds dispel’d, swiftly drew off like curtains, the clear appear’d, nature smiled again in her invigorated beauty.
+The sun shone out as it was dipping in the west, and with it the fairest, grandest, most wondrous rainbow I ever saw— all complete, very vivid at its earth-ends, spreading vast effusions of illuminated haze, violet, yellow, drab-green, in all directions overhead, through which the sun beam’d—an indescribable utterance of color and light, so gorgeous yet so soft, gladdening the sun and sky.